maziac/DeZog/documentation/Migration.md

 Anyhow a few changes were done/necessary:
 - The "disableBanking" option was removed from the "sjasmplus" launch.json configuration.
 If you used it, you need to remove it now from the launch.json.
-- The "zsim" "customMemory" definition was changed. please refer to the [customMemory](Usage.md#custommemory) section in Usage.md.
+- The "zsim" "customMemory" definition was changed.
+Please refer to the [customMemory](Usage.md#custommemory) section in Usage.md.
 - For "zsim" an additional debug console command is available now: ```-e breakinterrupt on|off```.
 If turned on the simulator will break when an interrupt is entered.
 This is helpful for reverse engineering cases to easily find the interrupt address.
 - "esxdosRst" was removed from the launch.json.
 See [ReverseEngineeringUsage.md](ReverseEngineeringUsage.md) for a replacement.